jonpitch/jonpitch.github.io/_posts/2018-01-09-personal-site-pwa.md

 ## Wrapping Up
 I know this is a pretty trivial web site, but making it progressive was pretty simple.
 I'd love to hear about more complicated web applications, or single page web applications and how easy or difficult it is to build and maintain them as progressive web apps.

-If you are a Jekyll user and like the Hyde them, I made a [progressive variant](https://github.com/jonpitch/progressive-hyde) that you can use to get started with your site.
+If you are a Jekyll user and like the Hyde theme, I made a [progressive variant](https://github.com/jonpitch/progressive-hyde) that you can use to get started with your site.